jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) A life insurer not resident in New Zealand may apply to be treated for its New Zealand business as resident in New Zealand on and after the first day of a particular income year.
 Application
 (2) The life insurer applies by—
-  (a) completing a written application specifying the particular income year; and (b) giving the application to the Commissioner not less than 20 working days before the start of the particular income year.
+  (a) completing an application specifying the particular income year; and (b) giving the application to the Commissioner not less than 20 working days before the start of the particular income year.
 Commissioner may grant
 (3) The Commissioner may grant the application.